albertllousas/functional-domain-driven-design/README.md

 But, what is exactly a bounded context?

-> A bounded context is a delimited context that define explicit boundaries in terms of organization, concepts and vocabulary, application, teams, architecture, source-code or even data, most of the times within a subdomain.
+> A bounded context is a well delimited area of a domain where a model applies, it defines explicit boundaries and consistency
+> in terms of vocabulary, organization, application, teams, architecture, source-code or even data, most of the times within a subdomain.

 Still broad and fuzzy?

-Let's simplify it, a BC is just the other side of the problem, **the solution, how you solve your domain problem**.
+Let's simplify it, a BC is just the other side of the problem, **the solution, how you solve your a certain domain problem**.

 Instead of try to elaborate a simple definition, we can define a set of rules to understand it better:
-- A BC often maps one-to-one with a subdomain, but they cannot.
+- A BC often maps one-to-one with a subdomain, but not always.
 - A BC is owned by one, and only one team, but one team can own several BCs.
 - A BC usually maps one-to-one with a service, but it can be split in several ones if the team decides to.
 - A BC owns a set of concepts and vocabulary, a dialect of the UL, shared by team members, domain experts and source code.